rgombash/inviso/README.md

 ##### Kubernetes

-For plugin to work you need to have configured kubectl on machine where you will run Inviso ProxyService, or at least config file with at least one context.
-On Linux usually in ~/.kube/config
+For the plugin to work, you need to have configured kubectl on the machine where Inviso ProxyService will run, or config file with at least one context.
+On Linux, usually in ~/.kube/config

-Plugin was only tested on GKE.

 ### Visualisation Clients